mersdev/auto-pull-request-v1/README.md

 1. Make your changes to the source code
 2. Reload the extension in your browser
-3. Test the changes by using the extension on Azure DevOps
+3. Test the changes by using the extension

 ## Contributing